Namanj/Mortgage-Market-Tri-Analysis/README.md

 - For the Location Recommender I would like to extend the Cost Function to determine the tradeoff between clustering of office locations vs having a larger spread.
 Also, make the Cost Function less sensitive to initializations.

-- For the Forecasting Business I would like to Incorporate Exponential Smoothing (ETS) in the forecasting
+- For Forecasting Business I would like to Incorporate Exponential Smoothing (ETS) in the forecasting